Echo (Muñoz Ryan novel): Third Part

-The third and last part of the book begins in December 1942 and follows the story of Ivy Maria Lopez, a Mexican-American girl living in California.
-She was friends with a girl across her street whose father hated Japanese people because one of his sons died at Pearl Harbor.
+The third part of the book begins in December 1942 and follows the story of Ivy Maria Lopez, a Mexican-American girl living in California.
+She was friends with a girl across the street whose father hated Japanese people because one of his sons died at Pearl Harbor.
 Ivy’s brother was also in the war, and she is now even more concerned for his safety.
 After school, she enters the “White” School’s orchestra.
 Her family is taking care of a farm owned by a Japanese-American family who have been forced to a concentration camp.
 One of the two daughters was extremely talented with the flute.
 Ivy’s neighbor wanted to buy the property, which caused a little drama.
 Ivy and his daughter remained close friends, despite their differences.
 Meanwhile, someone vandalized a door on their home, saying that Japanese people were not welcome.

 Development

 Muñoz Ryan began researching the first successful school desegregation case, Roberto Alvarez v. the Board of Trustees of the Lemon Grove School District (1931).
-During her research into integrated classrooms, she found an old photograph of an elementary school harmonica band, which gave her the ideas of a girl in an integrated band and (as in Hoxie's) a band filled with orphans, which developed into the stories of Ivy and Mike, respectively.
+During her research into integrated classrooms, she found an old photograph of an elementary school harmonica band, which gave her the idea of a girl in an integrated band and (as in Hoxie's) a band filled with orphans, which developed into the stories of Ivy and Mike, respectively.
 Contemporary photographs showed the children played the Marine Band harmonica, so Muñoz Ryan contacted Hohner and visited their harmonica museum in Trossingen, where she was inspired to begin developing Friedrich's story.
 Ivy’s older brother is named Donald after his death in the end of the book.